mkierzenka/SWDevProj/report/doc.md

     * size_t nrows(): return number of rows in the df
     * size_t ncols(): returns number of columns in the df

+* DataToDf: this class contains all of our static "from" methods that create and serialize DataFrames fromData.
+These methods include fromFile, fromArray, fromVisitors, and our from scalars (int, String, bool, double).
+These files were initially in dataframe.h.
+However, since these methods are stateless, we decided to move them out to reduce the size of the dataframe file.

 * Column: A column stores data in the distributed KV Store, instead of locally.
 A Column will be a DistributedArray where each Key points to a Value containing a fixed sized number of elements that belong to this Column